joakim-olsson/katacoda-scenarios/docker-swarm-tutorial/step3.md

-# Setting up the cluster
+# Deleting a swarm cluster

+## Remove below, only used as template

 For a working docker swarm cluster the relation between the clusters is that of managers and workers.